BOBeirne/Automate-Boring-Stuff-Study/PART 2 - PROJECTS/Chapter 16 - SQLite/Notes.md

 ### UPDATE

 - you can change a row with an `UPDATE` statement
+- **Remember to include the `WHERE` clause to specify which rows to update**, otherwise all rows will be updated with the new values!!!

 | Part | Keyword/Clause | Description | Key Action |
 | :--- | :--- | :--- | :--- |